MeaghanWetherell/Chewaucan/Assets/Scripts/SoundEffects/README_AmbientSounds.txt

 	IF THE SOUND PLAYS ANYWHERE AT RANDOM TIMES
-		Create a new instance of Random Ambient Sound Object by right clicking in any folder in assets, and going create->Random Ambient Sound Object and name is anything you want (I'd name it similar to the audio clip you plan to use).
+		Create a new instance of Random Ambient Sound Object by right clicking in any folder in assets, and going create->Random Ambient Sound Object and name is anything you want (We recommend naming it similar to the audio clip you plan to use).
 		Then click on the newly created object to view it in the inspector.
 Drag the desired audio clip into the inspector variable, and set the frequency based on how often you want this sound to play.
 		The frequency variable describes the chance of this audio clip playing anytime a sound is to be played. it